 big city

-Crown Point Dram Shop (Liquor) Attorneys in Northwest Indiana
+Crown Point Dram Shop Liability Attorneys in Northwest Indiana

 Dram shop law refers to the legislation governing the liability of liquor stores, taverns, and other establishments that serve alcohol.

-This kind of law is designed to hold a business liable if they sell alcohol to intoxicated people who cause injury, death, or property damage.
+This kind of law is designed to hold a business liable if it sells alcohol to intoxicated people who cause injury, death, or property damage.
 It also relates to establishments that illegally and irresponsibly serve alcohol to minors.

 Types of Dram Shop Cases We Handle in Lake County

 Dram shop law cases can be directed in different ways.
-There are two kinds of dram shop cases in terms of “third-party” and “first-party” cases, but they also vary depending on who is being held liable.
-Let’s take a look at the types of dram shop cases that you should be aware of.
+Our Indiana dram shop lawyer team handles all types of liquor liability cases, including third-party claims filed by injury victims and cases involving both commercial establishments and social hosts.
+Let's take a look at the types of dram shop cases that you should be aware of.

 Injuries caused by violence may be a result of an intoxicated person violently attacking somebody in or outside of a bar or other establishment, but these injuries may also affect innocent bystanders when a fight gets out of control.